emory-libraries/dlp-curate/lib/tasks/README.md

 - To avoid tying up server resources, perform this rake task on local environment.
 - This procedure combines two documents with different formats into a CSV that the Curate application can ingest.
 - It requires a CSV and a XML file to run correctly.
-- There are two arguments that are required for this:
+- There are five arguments that are required for this:
-    1. A CSV file path (`csv`) provided by the ticket creator.
+    1. A CSV file path (`csv`): provided by the ticket creator.
-    2. A MARCXml file path (`xml`) also provided by the same person.
+    2. A MARCXml file path (`xml`): also provided by the same person.
-- There are also three more arguments provided by the ticket maker that alter the preprocessor's logic and are assigned defaults:
-    1. `repl`(replacement_path): a string found in the ticket.
+    3. The replacement path (`repl`): a string found in the ticket.
-    2. `map`(workflow): options are `:limb` or `:kirtas`.
+    4. A Workflow symbol (`map`): options are `:limb` or `:kirtas`.
 Ticket will state which.
-    3. `base`(start page): an integer also found in the request ticket.
+    5. Start Page (`base`): an integer also found in the request ticket.
 - The task produces a CSV file that must be delivered to the admin/manager shown on the ZenHub issue.
 ### Steps
 1. Place the CSV and XML files into the same folder inside of `dlp-curate` (within `tmp` is recommended).